 2. Compliance with regulations and standards

-Security compliance like SEC, FINRA, PCI, HIPAA, GDPR, and other regulations etc. demand importance of human element in secure workplace.
+Security compliance like SEC, FINRA, PCI DSS, HIPAA, GDPR, and other regulations etc. demand importance of human element in secure workplace.

 A modern cyber security awareness program with modules and tips.
 So, to protect end-users from data or information breach, cybersecurity awareness program is a crucial part of ‘Defense-in-depth’ to keep businesses safe from cyberattacks.